Test in production without watermarks.

 using IronPPT.Models;

-// Loading in our presentation file
+// Loading an existing presentation file

 var ppt = new PresentationDocument("output.pptx");